 - AWS Reference Architecture Center: Common reference architectures and best practices.

 - AWS Partner Network: The AWS Partner Network (APN) is made up of a strong and growing community of companies that offer a wide range of products and services on the AWS platform.
-The APN Competency Program is designed to highlight APN Partners who have demonstrated technical proficiency and proven customer success in specialized solution areas.

 Did you find what you were looking for?
 Please submit your feedback for this page.